 When you’re designing automated conveyor systems, there are a number of ways to focus on reducing costs to your customer:

 - Reduce maintenance and energy costs by reducing backpressure caused by accumulation using an indexing conveyor style instead of traditional conveyors.
-Instead of causing unnecessary wear and tear on the entire system by continuously running the conveyors, this style only runs when product approaches and has a permissive from downstream, maintaining distance between products to eliminate backpressure.
+Instead of causing unnecessary wear and tear on the entire system by continuously running the conveyors, this style only runs when product approaches and has a permissive from downstream, maintaining distance between products to eliminate contact.

 - Reduce damaged products by taking a more elegant approach to conveying products using a similar indexing conveyor style.
 Just like this style reduces wear on the machine itself, it also reduces damaged product by maintaining a gap between the product and reducing damage from product back-up.